Winter 2021 Update:

-- Paved 0.8 miles of the perimeter path to provide safe access halfway around the pond.
+Construction is underway on $760,000 of improvements including: parking, sidewalks, utilities, signage, security lighting, benches, and paving the perimeter path to provide safe access halfway around the pond.

-During this construction, there is a temporary parking area off Hwy 138, on the north side of the pond.
+During construction, the city has opened a temporary parking area off Hwy 138W, on the north side of the pond.

 Artist’s Rendering of SE Community Park and Path

 Ford's Pond Community Park

 A City of Sutherlin open space/community park established in 2015.

 The park consists of the 95-acre Ford’s Pond and 107 acres of open space, bordered on the west side by an oak-savanna hillside.
 Located in southwestern Oregon, the site was first commercially used as a wheat field and then converted to a log storage pond.
 Purchased in 2015 by the City of Sutherlin for municipal needs, the property, long a favorite with locals for fishing and birding, is also being developed as an open-space, community park.

 The property is home to three different habitats, offering opportunities for nature viewing and recreation: